Donato Mascagni

 Donato Mascagni (1579–1636) was an Italian painter of the Renaissance active in Florence, Volterra, Rome, Mugello, and Salzburg.
 He was a pupil of Jacopo Ligozzi.
 He is also known as Fra or Frate Arsenio because he joined the Servite monastery in 1605.
 He however obtained special dispensation through cardinal Gerolamo Bernerio to move to Florence and become a priest in 1609.
 His income from painting was used to support his family.
+He painted a fresco depicting the Wedding at Cana (1593) for the Sala dei Consiglio of the Palazzo dei Priori, Volterra.
 After much travelling, he returned to Florence in 1630.